BOLT in 3D

 Julia: So, a rocket ship is the fastest thing in the world.

-Rich: Well, the fastest moving thing is light, right?
+Rich: Well, the fastest thing in the world is light.

 Claire: Papa’s right.
 When you turn on a flashlight, the light moves faster than anything.